A-Z Guide to Building a Marketplace: How to Validate, Build, Launch, and Grow a Marketplace Startup in 2023

 - Very rich

-If you’re none of the above, you’re going to need to build an A Team, so be prepared to bring the cheddar.
+If you’re none of the above, you will need to build a development team, so be prepared to bring the cheddar.

 Bare minimum product components you’ll need to build: